FAST-cyber-Lab/CodeVul-/README.md

 # CodeVul+

-CodeVul+ is a deep learning framework for code vulnerability detection that leverages Graph Neural Networks and transformer-based models.
+CodeVul+ is a deep learning framework for code vulnerability detection in source code at function-level granularity that leverages GCN reasoning and transformer-based models.
 The architecture combines GraphCodeBERT embeddings with a dynamic graph convolutional network to capture both syntactic and semantic relationships in code.

 # Dataset Format.<br>